adrybakov/wulfric/docs/source/user-guide/module/atom.rst

 .. note::

-  If the index of the atom is not defined, then you can still compare it to other atoms with a different name:
+  If the index of both atoms is not defined, then you can still compare it to other atoms with a different name:

   .. doctest::